cdmill/sesh.nvim/README.md

 ## 🚀 Usage

 - Open session picker `:Sesh`.
-- Check if SESH.nvim has autosave enabled `:Sesh ?`.
+- Check if SESH.nvim has autosave enabled `:Sesh?`.
 - Disable autosave if it is enabled `:Sesh!`.
 - Save session for cwd `:Sesh save`.
 - Load session for cwd `:Sesh load`.